-For receivables and related party balances, the Fund applies the simplified approach permitted by IFRS 9 Note 10 a (iv) gives further details.
+For receivables and related party balances, the Fund applies the simplified approach permitted by IFRS 9.
+Note 10 a. (iv) gives further details.

-The expected credit losses (ECL) are associated with assets carried at amortised cost and FVOCI and with the exposure arising from debt instruments, loan commitments and trade receivables.
+The ECL are associated with financial assets carried at amortised cost and FVOCI and with the exposure arising from debt instruments, loan commitments and trade receivables.
 No ECL is required by the Fund as all of its debt instruments has been classified and measured at FVPL.